Mountain Meadows Massacre and Mormon theology: Utah Territory's political structure during massacre

 According to rumors and accusations, Brigham Young sometimes enforced "God's law" through a secret cadre of avenging Danites.
-The truth of these rumors is debated by historians.
-While there existed active vigilante organizations in Utah who referred to themselves as "Danites", they may have been acting independently.
+The truth of the rumors is debated by historians.
+While active vigilante organizations in Utah referred to themselves as "Danites," they may have been acting independently.

 Historian Leonard Arrington attributes these rumors to the actions of "Minute Men," a law enforcement organization created by Young to pursue hostile Indians and criminals.
-However, these became associated with the Danite vigilantes which had operated briefly in Missouri in 1838.
+However, they became associated with the Danite vigilantes who had operated briefly in Missouri in 1838.
 Haight and Dame were never Danites; however, Young's records indicate that in 1857 he authorized Haight and Dame to secretly execute two recently released convicts traveling through southern Utah along the California trail if they were caught stealing cattle or other livestock.
-Dame replied to Young in a letter that "we try to live so when your finger crooks, we move".
+Dame replied to Young in a letter that "we try to live so when your finger crooks, we move."
 Haight and/or Dame might have been involved in the subsequent ambush of part of the convicts' party just south of Mountain Meadows.